 By filing an FDC, Veterans and survivors take charge of their claim by providing all the evidence at once.
 By then certifying that there is no more evidence, VA can issue a decision faster.

 File an FDC without risk.
 Participation will not affect the attention your claim receives from qualified VA rating staff or the benefits to which you're entitled.
-If VA determines other records exist and are required to decide a claim, VA will simply remove the claim from the FDC program and process it through the traditional claims process.
+If VA determines other non-federal records exist and are required to decide a claim, VA will simply remove the claim from the FDC program and process it through the traditional claims process.
 Once you initiate your FDC, you'll have up to one year to complete it.
 Should VA approve your claim, you'll be paid back to the day you initiated your claim.